Attend LGBTQ+ Signature and Annual Programs

 Wednesday, November 19th-Virtual Ceremony

 This event is intended to honor and remember those who have been killed because of anti-transgender and non-binary bigotry, hatred, and violence.

-We will be remembering those who have been killed in 2018 because of their perceived gender identity and/or expression.
-Join us for this moving ceremony, followed by a reception.
-Contact firstname.lastname@example.org with any questions.
+We will be remembering those who have been killed in 2019 because of their perceived gender identity and/or expression.
+Join us for this moving ceremony complete with keynote speakers and the reading of the names.

 Transgender Day of Remembrance

 Transgender Day of Remembrance (TDOR) is an annual observance on November 20 that honors the memory of those whose lives were lost in acts of anti-transgender violence.

 How to Survive a Plague: the untold story of AIDS and how its shaped LGBTQ culture forever